 The benefit-cost analysis presented in this section is for each alternative evaluated.
-Parametric costs have been annualized using the current discount rate of 2.25 percent and are presented at the FY 22 price level.
-The costs include all economic costs such as project first costs (construction cost) for the Federal project, interest during construction, operations and maintenance (O&M) dredging expenses associated with maintenance of those alternatives, and aids-to-navigation.
+Parametric costs have been annualized using the current discount rate of 2.75 percent and are presented at the October 2019 price level.
+The costs include all economic costs such as project first costs (construction cost) for the Federal project, interest during construction, and operations and maintenance (O&M) dredging expenses associated with maintenance of those alternatives.

 Alternative costs are presented in Table 5-7 below, including interest during construction (IDC), operations and maintenance cost assumptions.
-Estimated first costs include the cost to construct the alternative, including contingency, Real Estate costs, Cultural Resource Preservation costs, aids-to-navigation, Preconstruction, Engineering and Design (PED) and Construction Management (CM) costs presented at current price levels (FY 22).
-Interest during construction is based on an assumed 12-month construction duration for each measure and alternative.
+Estimated first costs include the cost to construct the alternative, including contingency, Real Estate costs, Cultural Resource Preservation costs, Preconstruction, Engineering and Design (PED) and Construction Management (CM) costs presented at current price levels (October 2019).
+Interest during construction is based on an assumed 12 month construction duration for each measure and alternative.
 Total economic costs represent implementation costs and includes project first costs, interest during construction, and environmental mitigation costs.